Elizaveta Friesem

 Leave a Reply.

-SIGN UP to receive BLOG UPDATES!
+Sign up to get UPDATES!
 Scroll down to the bottom of the page to enter your email address.

-I use AI tools as a kind of writing partner—sometimes to shape drafts, clarify arguments, or explore phrasing.
+I use AI tools as a kind of writing partner—to shape drafts, clarify arguments, and explore phrasing.
 But the ideas, perspectives, and direction are always my own.
 Every piece here is part of an evolving personal project.
+For more details about my use of AI, see here.

 • About